craftercms/docs/source/by-role/system-admin/installation-and-configuration/delivery/setup-delivery-using-aws-ami.rst

     :alt: CrafterCMS AWS AMI Delivery View Site

 .. note::
    The **SITE_ID** parameter is typically added automatically to all requests for a given project by a webserver "virtual host" configured for each project/tenant that sits in front of Crafter Engine.
-You can learn more about this :ref:`here <newIa-configure-reverse-proxy-for-delivery>`
+You can learn more about this :ref:`here <configure-reverse-proxy-for-delivery>`

 This configuration and other advanced topology topics such as load balancing are outside the scope of a basic installation.

 -------------------------------------------------------------------------------
 Step 6: Make an update in authoring and see it published on the delivery server
 -------------------------------------------------------------------------------
 To further test publishing, log in to Crafter Studio for the given project, make an edit and then approve the edit for publish.
 In a few moments you will see your updates in the web browser on the delivery server.
-You can find step by step instructions on editing and publishing here: :ref:`newIa-your-first-editorial-project`
+You can find step by step instructions on editing and publishing here: :ref:`your-first-editorial-project`

 .. image:: /_static/images/ami/craftercms-approve-publish.webp
     :width: 100 %